Educational Information

 First, start by cutting and removing thatch or dead plant/lawn material.
 Second, when the area greens up with new growth, carefully and selectively spray unwanted vegetation with an herbicide (ex: Roundup).
 These two steps should be repeated a second time approximately 4 weeks later to ensure that unwanted vegetation has been killed.

-Spreading Your Seed Mix: Mix pretreated seed mix with a gallon of weed-free compost before tossing over the planting site.
+Spreading Your Seed Mix: Mix pretreated seed mix with a gallon of clean weed-free compost (for example: Purple Cow or cranberry husks) before tossing over the planting site.
 Toss pretreated seed mix over prepared site then lightly rake in.
 You do not need to bury wildflower seeds.

 Maintenance: When conditions are ideal your seedlings will germinate.
 If things are not right, wildflower seeds will wait until conditions are suitable.
 Be patient and do not disturb your soil for two seasons.
 Even though their roots will be very long, prairie seedlings are tiny when they first germinate.